cb-geo/mpm-doc/user/preprocess/input.md

 ## Boundary conditions

 Velocity and friction constraints can be specified on the nodes.
 Velocity constraints can also be specified on particles as well.
-The `nodal_euler_angles` are used for non-cartesian boundaries.

 ```
     "boundary_conditions": {